cpjobling/eglm03-textbook/_build/07/1/intro2ss.md

 For linear time varying systems, the matrices have elements which are functions of time, but for time invariant systems all the matrices are constant.

+* Linear systems most important for control systems analysis and design.

+* Best control methods and techniques apply to linear systems.

+* Nonlinear systems can often be linearized around a given operating point allowing linear methods to be used.

+* Linear models can be modelled with matrix equations with makes them attractive to tools like MATLAB.

+* Linear time-varying systems have matrix elements which are functions of time.

+* Linear time invariant systems have constant matrix elements.

 ### A vector/matrix notation